-- low red blood cell count
+- a low red blood cell count

-- vitamin K deficiency
+- a vitamin K deficiency

-- unexplained bruising
+- unexplained and easy bruising

 - heavy menstrual bleeding